-Several precipitation events result in the strongly positive $\overline{P^}$ which often can be linked to the passage of a cyclone (Fig. 10d, blue heatmap).
-Only very few episodes show $P^$ values below climatology, e.g. at the beginning of February when the occurrence of a block causes dry conditions (Fig. 10d, red heatmap).
-The positive $\overline{T{2m}}^$ results from several episodic warm events with a duration of $\sim 5-10$ days (Fig. 10a), each deviating more than + 5 K from climatology.
-There are, however, also several periods that are colder than climatology and characterized by CAOs (Fig. 10, green heatmap), leading to a small seasonal-420 mean anomaly.
-A negative SIC anomaly occurs throughout the season (Fig. 10c), which is especially pronounced in KBM (not shown), with strong decreases in SIC following warm and wet episodes linked to the passage of cyclones (Fig. 10, blue heatmap).
-In the supplementary Fig. S7 we show an example, using PIOMAS sea ice data (Schweiger et al., 2011), of how the passage of several cyclones between days 17 and 24 can be associated with the momentarily reduction of the sea ice coverage in the Kara and Barents Seas.
+Several precipitation events result in the strongly positive $\overline{P^}$ , which often can be linked to the passage of a cyclone (Fig. 10d, blue heat map).
+Only very few episodes show $P^$ values below climatology, e.g. at the beginning of February when the occurrence of a block causes dry conditions (Fig. 10d, red heat map).
+The positive $T{2m}^$ results from several episodic warm events with a duration of $\sim$ 5-10 d (Fig. 10a), each deviating more than +5 K from climatology.
+There are, however, also several periods that are colder than climatology and characterized by CAOs (Fig. 10, green heat map), leading to a small seasonal-mean anomaly.
+A negative SIC anomaly occurs throughout the season (Fig. 10c), which is especially pronounced in KBM (not shown), with strong decreases in SIC following warm and wet episodes linked to the passage of cyclones (Fig. 10, blue heat map).
+In Fig. S7 we show an example, using PIOMAS sea ice data (Schweiger et al., 2011), of how the passage of several cyclones between days 17 and 24 can be associated with the momentarily reduction of the sea ice coverage in the Kara and Barents seas.

-In general, daily-mean $E_S$ correlates well with daily-mean $T{2m}$ .
-The frequent occurrence of CAOs favors strong upward surface heat fluxes (i.e., strongly negative $E_S$ ), further enhanced by the increase in open water area due to the preceding sea ice retreat.
-Most cyclones pass the Kara and Barents Seas from west to east during this winter (supplementary animation S2),
+In general, daily-mean $E_S$ correlates well with daily-mean $T{2\,\text{m}}$ .
+The frequent occurrence of CAOs favors strong upward surface heat fluxes (i.e., strongly negative $E_S$ ), further enhanced by the increase in open-water area due to the preceding sea ice retreat.
+Most cyclones pass the Kara and Barents seas from west to east during this winter (animation S2 in the Supplement), often causing the consecutive passage of the cyclones' warm and cold sector in the considered sub-region.
+The resulting positive relative frequency anomaly of CAOs in combination with the negative $\overline{SIC^}$ causes a strongly negative $\overline{E_S^}$ (Fig. 10b), which is particularly pronounced in KBI and KBM and results mainly from negative $\overline{H_L^}$ and $\overline{H_S^}$ .

-- 430 often causing the consecutive passage of the cyclones' warm and cold sector in the considered sub-region.
-The resulting positive relative frequency anomaly of CAOs in combination with the negative $\overline{\text{SIC}^}$ causes a strongly negative $\overline{E_S^}$ (Fig. 10b), which is particularly pronounced in KBI and KBM and results mainly from negative $\overline{H_L^}$ and $\overline{H_S^}$ . - As pointed out previously, the anomalous conditions during this winter are related to different synoptic weather systems.
-Fig-435 ure 11 exemplifies three characteristic but different synoptic circulation patterns associated with anomalously warm conditions (Fig. 11a, c) and anomalous surface fluxes (Fig. 11b, d).
-In January, a sequence of multiple cyclones continuously transport warm air from the southwest towards the Kara and Barents Seas (Fig. 10, blue heat map, and supplementary animation S2).
-Figure 11a shows a typical situation where a cyclone from the Nordic Seas propagated into the Kara and Barents Seas region, leading to anomalously warm conditions in its warm sector and precipitation along its cold front.
-Figure 11b shows the case 440 of a strong CAO in the wake of a cyclone.
-It causes enhanced upward surface heat fluxes over the open ocean, resulting in a strongly negative $E_S$ anomaly as discussed in the previous paragraph (Fig. 11d).
-The persistent large-scale situation during a warming episode in February 2017, when a stationary block over northern Scandinavia in combination with a strong cyclone to the South of Greenland leads to anomalously warm conditions in its northern periphery (Fig. 10, red heatmap, and - 445 pattern, subsidence-induced adiabatic warming additionally causes high surface temperatures for the duration of the block (cf. Papritz, 2020).
-At the same time, the presence of the block suppresses precipitation in the region, resulting in one of the driest periods of the season (Fig. 10d).
-In supplementary Fig. S8, we show the differences in the air mass origin for the warm events in mid-January and mid-February (days 47-50 and 73-76, respectively) by using air parcel trajectories.
+As pointed out previously, the anomalous conditions during this winter are related to different synoptic weather systems.
+Figure 11 exemplifies three characteristic but different synoptic circulation patterns associated with anomalously warm conditions (Fig. 11a and c) and anomalous surface fluxes (Fig. 11b and d).
+In January, a sequence of multiple cyclones continuously transports warm air from the southwest towards the Kara and Barents seas (Fig. 10, blue heat map, and animation S2 in the Supplement).
+Figure 11a shows a typical situation where a cyclone from the Nordic Seas propagated into the Kara and Barents seas region, leading to anomalously warm conditions in its warm sector and precipitation along its cold front.
+Figure 11b shows the case of a strong CAO in the wake of a cyclone.
+It causes enhanced upward surface heat fluxes over the open ocean, resulting in a strongly negative $E{S}$ anomaly as discussed in the previous paragraph (Fig. 11d).
+The persistent large-scale situation during a warming episode in February 2017, when a stationary block over northern Scandinavia in combination with a strong cyclone to the south of Greenland leads to anomalously warm conditions in its northern periphery (Fig. 10, red heat map, and animation S2 in the Supplement), is shown in